 Mayo Clinic Building

-Campus activity at Mayo Clinic in Arizona is centered around this modern, five-story facility.
-It contains 240 exam and procedure rooms, an outpatient surgery center equipped for general anesthesia, a full-service laboratory, a pharmacy, a patient education library, an endoscopy suite, a 188-seat auditorium for patient staff and student education programs, and a multilevel parking garage.
+Campus activity in Scottsdale is centered around this modern, five-story facility.
+It contains 240 exam and procedure rooms, an outpatient surgery center equipped for general anesthesia, a full-service laboratory, a pharmacy, a patient education library, an endoscopy suite, a 188-seat auditorium for patient, staff and student education programs, and a multilevel parking garage.

 Located on the Scottsdale campus, the Samuel C. Johnson Research Building and the Collaborative Research Building house scientists, trainees and students focused on molecular genetics, molecular immunology, molecular and cell biology, molecular chemistry, and surgical research.